Golden Pages

-Golden Pages is a company which publishes a telephone directory of businesses categorized according to product or service.
+Golden Pages (דפי זהב) is a company which publishes a telephone directory of businesses categorized according to product or service.
 Business listings are printed on yellow paper as opposed to white paper for non-commercial and private phone numbers.

 Golden Pages is published in Belgium, Czech Republic, Ireland, Israel, Netherlands, Uzbekistan, Bulgaria and Romania.
 The publishing companies in these countries are not necessarily related.

 Israel

-Golden Pages Israel (דפי זהב, Dapei Zahav) was founded by Morris Kahn in 1968, distributing three directories in Tel Aviv, Haifa and Jerusalem.
+Golden Pages Israel was founded by Morris Kahn in 1968, distributing three directories in Tel Aviv, Haifa and Jerusalem.
 Originally a subsidiary of the international Yellow Pages company, it was divested due to the Arab League boycott of Israel – because of the company's desire to enter the Saudi Arabian market.
 It was quietly sold to Kahn who developed it into a large multinational telecom-related business, from which he spun off Amdocs in 1982.